korningf/arch-ops/desk-ops.md

 .

 Modern Cloud and Cluster deployment via IaC uses containerisation.
-The process of containeisation often includes cross-compilation.
+The process of containerisation often includes cross-compilation.
 We need an environment that is powerful enough to cross-compile.
-That's what POSIX was designed for.
+That's what POSIX was designed for (TODO: gcc / glibc toolchain ?)

 .